Category Archives: Hair Loss Cure

 New Interview

 Recently, a number of readers have asked about Dr. Takashi Tsuji’s January 2020 article and interview in a Japanese magazine.
-Earlier today, reader “Lurker10” managed to purchase it from here and also posted it on Imgur!
+Earlier today, reader “Lurker10” managed to purchase it and posted it on Imgur!
 Keep in mind that all the information in this article is from prior to the Covid-19 pandemic.
 So there could be some delays in the work’s progression.
 Update: It seems like the interview mostly covered Dr. Tsuji’s historical hair loss research related work per reader comments and translations.

 Dr. Takashi Tsuji in 2020.